DHSYan/.dotfiles/readme.md

 - [ ] create a hint displayed via the prompt that tells you if you have a background text.
+- [ ] create a macro or keybind that CDs to the current directory that oil is looking at, the the current's buffer root directory

 <!-- #### DWM TODO -->
 <!-- - [x] better dwm bar or rice dwm in general? -->